wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 * "ClickBank Affiliate Ads" plugin and widget creates graphic ads to display ClickBank keyword-sensitive affiliate ads on your website or blog
 * We have collected a unique database of ebooks with covers from ClickBank marketplace
 * Tens of thousands of ClickBank ebook titles with covers only with our plugin
-* Graphic advertising is more effective than text advertising and much more attractive than blocks of text.
+* Graphic advertising is more effective than text advertising and much more attractive than blocks of text ads.
 * Plugin and widget in one software.
 * Plugin Samples - http://cbads.com/WordPressClickBankWithEbookCovers.html (4 samples from real websites)

-= Current Plugin Features =
+= Current "ClickBank Affiliate Ads" Plugin Features =

-* Ad Formats: Static Banner or Carousel Slideshow with ebook covers from ClickBank marketplace.
+* Ads Formats: Static Banner or Carousel Slideshow with ebook covers from ClickBank marketplace.
 * Ad Areas: Post area (Horizontal Banners, Rectangles, Vertical Banners) and Widget sidebar area (Vertical Banners)
 * The words from the title of your posts can be used as keywords.
 Or keywords for your ads can be specified manually.
 * Auto calculation of the number of ebooks to be shown depending on the height and width of banner.